 Action # 35 - District Arts Collaborative Project - This action is effective.
 Students participated from all seven Fresno Unified high school regions and from every grade level, including Phoenix Elementary and Secondary schools.
 As demonstrated in the student engagement rate for both low-income and foster youth students, ratings have increased.
-Foster youth student engagement experiences increased 31.0% to 44.3% and low-income student engagement experiences 30.8% to 43.9%
+Foster youth student engagement experiences increased 31% to 44.3% and low-income student engagement experiences 30.8% to 43.9%

 Action # 36 - Increased Funding for Music - Overall this action is effective.
 The district has increased the number of students involved in ensembles in fifth grade across the district.
 Although we see a decreased state assessment ratings for these student groups due to the COVID 19 pandemic, Fresno Unified expects that state assessment ratings will increase for these student groups by investing in music.
-The identified student groups are showing progress in iReady increasing from year one: EL: 16.8%, FY: 16.7%, LI: 21.0% to year two: EL: 29.2%, FY: 24.2%, LI: 32.5% in ELA and year one: EL: 19.4%, FY: 17.0%, LI: 19.6% to year two: EL: 31.6%, FY: 26.4%, LI: 31.7% in math.
-For iReady, grade level, English learner and low-income students showed 1-3.5% growth Additionally, English learner students showed growth in A-G completion 24.5% to 27.4% and AP exams passed increased from 16.5% to 18.1%.
+The identified student groups are showing progress in iReady increasing from year one: EL: 16.8%, FY: 16.7%, LI: 21.0% to year two: EL: 28.1%, FY: 23.7%, LI: 31.6 in ELA and year one: EL: 19.4%, FY: 17.0%, LI: 19.6% to year two: EL: 29.6%, FY: 26.9%, LI: 30.4% in math.
+Additionally, English learner students showed growth in A-G completion 24.5% to 27.4% and AP exams passed increased from 16.5% to 18.1%.